quantiota/SKA-quantitative-finance/README.md

 ---

-*SKA-quant bridges the theory of Structured Knowledge Accumulation (SKA) with real-time quantitative market research — enabling new scientific discovery at the intersection of AI, entropy, and financial dynamics.*
+*SKA Quantitative Finance bridges the theory of Structured Knowledge Accumulation (SKA) with real-time quantitative market research — enabling new scientific discovery at the intersection of AI, entropy, and financial dynamics.*